QuantEcon/lecture-python.myst/lectures/newton_method.md

 In most cases, for root-finding algorithms applied to smooth functions, supplying the Jacobian of the function leads to better convergence properties.

-In this case we manually calculate the elements of the Jacobian
+Here we manually calculate the elements of the Jacobian

 $$
 J(p) =